FCostaS/FCostaS/README.md

 Hello World!

-My name is Fabrício Costa, I am a researcher and developer, graduated in Computer and Electrical Engineer, master in Computer Science, both from ICT-UNIFESP.
+My name is Fabrício Costa, I'm a researcher and developer, graduated in Computer and Electrical Engineer, master in Computer Science, both from ICT-UNIFESP.
 Here, you can find many projects and codes that I have developed or am interested in.

 I love working with:
 - Mobile Robots (UAVs, Holonomic Robots, ...)